mrcryptooo/tictactoe/README.md

 ## Representing State
 Leo allows users to define composite data types with the `struct` keyword.
 The game board is represented by a struct called `Board`, which contains three `Row`s.
-An alternative representation would be to use an array, however, these are not yet supported in Leo.
+An alternative representation would be to use an array, ever, these are not yet supported in Leo.

 ## Language Features
 - `struct` declarations